eXTReMe Tracker

 Cyan, cobalt blue & ultramarine blue darken to the same dark blue, similar to the way yellow, orange & red darken to the same brown in its opposite analogous set of 7 colors.

 Cyan is opposite red, when mixed together evenly they make a dark neutral.
 Red and yellow darken to warm brown, warm brown with cool dark blue make a neutral dark plus all shade and shadow colors for both colors before reaching neutral dark.
-Any neutral dark can be tinted to a neutral gray tint, matching the underside of a cloud's color.
+Any neutral dark can be tinted to a neutral gray tint matching the underside of a cloud's color.

 Transparent magenta and transparent green are opposite, just add any two opposite colors together to get a darker shadow color.
+Red and green make brown, brown is not a neutral color.

 The old Red-Yellow-Blue colorwheel is inaccurate for any artist, compare them.